 Susan Krebs is a full-time Delegate who fights every day for her Carroll County constituents.

-She is a champion of fiscal responsibility and a strong Conservative voice against the liberal-progressive wave of freedom-killing legislation and the out-of-control taxation that has engulfed Maryland over the last 8 years.
+She is a champion of fiscal responsibility and a strong Conservative voice against the liberal-progressive wave of freedom-killing legislation and the out-of-control taxation that engulfed Maryland through 8 years of Governor O'Malley.

 A Proven Leader

-In Annapolis, Susan is in the forefront of speaking out and voting against the erosion of 2nd Amendment rights, increased taxes including the "Rain Tax" and the "Gas Tax", driver’s licenses for illegal aliens, same-sex marriage, and the implementation of state health-care exchanges better known as “Obamacare.”
+In Annapolis, Susan is in the forefront of speaking out and voting against the erosion of 2nd Amendment rights, increased taxes including the "Rain Tax" and the "Gas Tax", sanctuary cities for illegal aliens, and the implementation of state health-care exchanges better known as “Obamacare.”

 At the same time, Susan manages to be an effective legislator for education, small businesses, transportation and sensible health care.

-As a wife, mother of three, an accountant and financial advisor to small businesses, Susan understands as well as anyone what it means to live on a budget and meet a payroll.
+As a wife, mother, grandmother, and former business woman, Susan understands as well as anyone what it means to live on a budget and meet a payroll.

 Her background proved to be the cornerstone of a reputation for effective, conservative leadership that began forming upon her election to the House of Delegates in 2002.